Rohit-Nandagawali/next-blog-app/README.md

-# Vichaar - The Next.js Blogging App 🚀
+# Vichaar 2.0 - Bringing Blogging to the Next Level!  🚀

-Welcome to the Vichaar - The Next.js Blogging App repository!
+Welcome to the Vichaar 2.0 - The Next.js Blogging App repository!
 This web application is a feature-rich blogging platform built using Next.js, Meraki UI, Tailwind CSS, React, and Firebase as the backend.
-It offers a wide range of functionalities to create, and interact with blogs and comments.
+It offes a wide range of functionalities to create, and interact with blogs and comments.
 Share Your Vichaar!

+## What's New in Vichaar 2.0:

+- **Markdown Support:** Now, unleash your creativity with rich text formatting, tables, links, and the ability to include code snippets using Markdown.

+- **Syntax Highlighting:** Your code snippets shine brighter with syntax highlighting for a cleaner, more readable experience.

+## Deployed project
+Check out the deployed project here: [Vichaar 2.0](https://next-blog-app-psi.vercel.app)

 ## Demo
 https://github.com/Rohit-Nandagawali/next-blog-app/assets/85486891/768abf81-f871-4f81-a59b-77edc9e2a16d

 ## Features 🌟